temporalio/documentation/docs/learning-paths/background-checks/application-design-and-implementation.md

 ## What happens if an Activity Execution fails?

 Activities are meant to handle the unreliable steps of the business process.
-To simulate this, we have added some middleware that gives us about a 40% rate of failure on the third party API calls.
+To simulate unreliability, we have added some middleware that gives us about a 40% rate of failure on the third party API calls.
 We have also configured similar functionality with our Mailhog instance that causes random SMTP failures.

 Our Activities each use a default Retry Policy.